Hobie Landrith: Cincinnati Reds

 While Landrith was still recovering from his ankle injury, the Cincinnati Reds brought him up the Major Leagues and placed him on the disabled list.
-Landrith joined the Reds squad when they played an exhibition game in Detroit, his home town, on June 12.
+Landrith joined the Reds squad when they played an exhibition game in Detroit, his hometown, on June 12.
 He worked out with the team from there on out, traveling with the team on all road trips, catching in batting practice and pulling bullpen duty.
 On July 30, the top three catchers on the Reds' depth chart were all recovering from ailing injuries.
 Johnny Pramesa had a sprained ankle sustained the day before on July 29, Bob Scheffing was having problems with his left elbow, and Dixie Howell's throwing hand had been sore.
 Reds Manager Luke Sewell made the decision to finally give Landrith his first major league start that day at the Boston Braves, singling in his first at bat off Braves starter Vern Bickford and driving in a run.
 Landrith played in three more games through August 8 before he was no longer used in games and resumed his duty of working solely in practice roles.

 Landrith signed his new contract to play with the Reds in late January 1951.
 He attended spring training with the Reds, but at the end of March became the first player cut from the roster, being optioned to the Buffalo Bisons of the Class AAA International League.
 Offensively, Hobie struggled at Buffalo, putting up a .191 average in 98 games.
-He suffered another injury in early August, but in mid-September he received another call up to the majors for the Reds.
+He suffered another injury in early August, but in mid-September he received another call-up to the majors for the Reds.
 Landrith again only played in four games, but collected one or more hits in each game, including three runs scored.

 Landrith again joined the Reds in the Grapefruit League for spring training in 1952, and again was optioned to the minor leagues in late March for more seasoning.
 This time he was sent back to Class AA Tulsa of the Texas League.
 This time, however, Landrith had the best season of his short professional career yet, hitting for a .300 batting average with 114 hits in 118 games played.
 His batting average was good enough for 13th in the Texas League.
 On September 4, Landrith was rewarded for his great play by being called upon once more to join the Reds squad.
 This time, however, he was given many more opportunities to show what he was made of.
-Landrith started the majority of the Reds' final 17 games, hitting .260 with 4 runs batted in over that span, including a four hit day against the Boston Braves on September 10 and a three hit day on the last game of the season against the Pittsburgh Pirates on September 28, both contributing to a Reds victory.
+Landrith started the majority of the Reds' final 17 games, hitting .260 with four RBIs over that span, including a four hit day against the Boston Braves on September 10 and a three hit day on the last game of the season against the Pittsburgh Pirates on September 28, both contributing to a Reds victory.
 Even though he played in only 16 games, Landrith was awarded the distinction of being one of only three catchers in the entire National League to not have been charged a passed ball.